Convergence of de Finetti's mixing measure in latent structure models for observed exchangeable sequences: First-order identifiability theory

 \begin{lem} Suppose that the probability kernel $P_{\thetaeta}$ has a density function $f$ in the full rank exponential family, given in its canonical form $f(x|\thetaeta)=\exp(\langle \thetaeta,T(x)\rangle -A(\thetaeta))h(x)$ with $\thetaeta\in \Theta$, the natural parameter space.
 Then \eqref{eqn:conlininda} has the same solutions as the system of equations \eqref{eqn:conlininda}, \eqref{eqn:conlinindb}.
 Moreover for a fixed $G_0 = \sum_{i=1}^{k_0} p_i^0\delta_{\thetaeta_i^0}\in \Ec_{k_0}(\Theta^\circ)$ the following five statements are equivalent: \begin{enumerate}[label=\alph*)] \item $\lim_{r\to 0}\ \inf_{\substack{G, H\in B_{W_1}(G_0,r)\\ G\not = H }} \frac{V(\P_{G},\P_{H})}{\myD_{1}(G,H)}>0;$ \item $ \liminf_{\substack{G\overset{W_1}{\to} G_0\\ G\in \Ec_{k_0}(\Theta)}} \frac{V(P_G,P_{G_0})}{D_1(G,G_0)}>0; $ \item $ \lim_{r\to 0}\ \inf_{\substack{G, H\in B_{W_1}(G_0,r)\\ G\not = H }} \frac{h(\P_{G},\P_{H})}{\myD_{1}(G,H)}>0; $ \item $ \liminf_{\substack{G\overset{W_1}{\to} G_0\\ G\in \Ec_{k_0}(\Theta)}} \frac{h(P_G,P_{G_0})}{D_1(G,G_0)}>0; $ \item With $k,\theta_i$ replaced respectively by $k_0,\theta_i^0$, equation \eqref{eqn:conlininda} has only the zero solution. \end{enumerate} \end{lem}

+Parts \ref{item:expD1equivalentc} and \ref{item:expD1equivalentd} in Lemma \ref{cor:expD1equivalent} are not used in this paper beyond the current section, but they may be of independent interest beyond the scope of this paper.
 In the last result, the exponential family is in its canonical form.
 The same conclusions hold for the exponential family represented in general parametrizations.
-Recall a homeomorphism is a continuous function that has a continuous inverse function.
+Recall a homeomorphism is a continuous function that has a continuous inverse.

 \begin{lem} Consider the probability kernel $P_\theta$ has a density function $f$ in the full rank exponential family, $f(x|\theta)=\exp\left(\langle \eta(\theta),T(x)\rangle -B(\theta) \right)h(x)$.
 Suppose the map $\eta:\Theta \to \eta(\Theta)\subset \R^q$ is a homeomorphism.
 Fix $G_0=\sum_{i=1}^{k_0}p_i^0\delta_{\theta_i^0}\in \Ec_{k_0}(\Theta^\circ)$.
 Suppose the Jacobian matrix of the function $\eta(\theta)$, denoted by $J_\eta(\theta):=(\frac{\partial \eta^{(i)}}{\partial \theta^{(j)}}(\theta))_{ij}$ exists and is full rank at $\theta_i^0$ for $i\in[k_0]$.
 Then with $k,\theta_i$ replaced respectively by $k_0$, $\theta_i^0$, \eqref{eqn:conlininda} has the same solutions as the system of equations \eqref{eqn:conlininda}, \eqref{eqn:conlinindb}.
 Moreover the \ref{item:expD1equivalentb}, \ref{item:expD1equivalentd} and \ref{item:expD1equivalente} as in Lemma \ref{cor:expD1equivalent} are equivalent.
 If in addition $J_\eta(\theta)$ exists and is continuous in a neighborhood of $\theta_i^0$ for each $i\in [k_0]$, then the equivalence relationships of all the five statements in Lemma \ref{cor:expD1equivalent} hold. \end{lem}